harleydutton/tabula-rasa/tabula-rasa.md

 ### DTMS Checks
 There is one special kind of die that the storyteller will make frequently.
 These are DTMS (Does this make sense?) checks.
 They don't use dice.
 This is just the storyteller deciding if something is possible within the world or not.

+## Flavor Acquisition (fill me out)

+## Skill Acquisition (fill me out)

+## Skill Progression (fill me out)

+## Crafting
+In Tabula, crafting is just a skill check.
+Describe what you want and how you plan on using your crafting skill to get it, ask the DM what the difficulty is, and make the roll.
+If you succeed you get the desired item, likely with some narrative flair heavily influenced by magnitude of success.
+If you fail you do not get what you asked for, any materials and time put into the crafting roll are non refundable, and it is possible something bad happens based on the event die if the storyteller chooses to use it.

+## Money
+In Tabula, money is represented even more abstractly than usual as flavor.
+Before we get into that lets talk about how money spends in roleplaying games.
+A simple breakdown of prices would be to say that things can be non-numerically priced as trivial, minor, major, unreachable.
+The legality and availability of items will vary with the story.
+It is intended that minor and major purchases be acquired through roleplaying.

+### Trivial Purchases
+Trivial purchases are things like food, clothes, entertainment, ammunition, and gasoline that should typically be available to the players with little fuss.
+Trivial purchases are small enough that players don't have to keep track of the money used for trivial purchases at all.
+It is assumed that characters have either income or savings from which they spend to pay for their trivial purchases with no meaningful net gain or loss. (w00t communism; w00t privilege).

+### Minor Purchases
+Next, minor purchases are things like tools, weapons and armor, vehicles, medicine, and jewelry.
+Minor purchases are typically worth one CP and should be represented as the flavor `minor purchase`.
+A character can have multiple of the `minor purchase` flavor.

+### Major Purchases
+Major purchases are just like minor purchases except they can purchase more expensive things.
+Major purchases can typically purchase companies, elite training, houses, spaceships and the like.
+Major purchases should be represented as the flavor `major purchase` as many times as is necessary.

+### Unreachable Purchases
+Lastly and of least importance we have unreachable purchases. unreachable purchases are things that are so expensive that no character has any hope of ever purchasing them.

+## Perception and Hidden Information (have this section consume the stealth and lying sections)

 ## Stealth and Perception (fill me out!)
 This should probably be combined with the lying section...